 I have been in Houston for about three weeks now.
 These three weeks had been pretty active doing various things that I intend to write about.
 But this was probably the most interesting thing that I participated in till now.
 Last week, while looking for a book for work, I went to Barnes & Noble located across the street from my hotel.
 And got hold of the Barnes & Noble Events newsletter and learned about the upcoming writing workshop there.

 The events looked inviting and interesting.
 They all involved local writers, prominent writers, poets, and kids.
-I was any way spending a lot of time with my Indian colleagues and friends.
+I was, by the way, spending a lot of time with my Indian colleagues and friends.
 So decided to make it to the Friday event where Wayne Holmes a compilation writer was going to talk about ‘Everything you wanted to know about Compiling a Book’.
 I could not have asked for a better topic.
 I was game for his writing workshop.

 Wayne is a good speaker, his talk was light, informative.
 And he kept making efforts to ensure no one is sleeping.
 His talk covered the whole gamut of compiling a book when you are taking stories from various writers and putting them together in the form of a book.
 He shared his struggle to become a writer.
 And how he was rejected for years together before his proposal was accepted by a publisher.
 More important than his struggle was the lessons that he learned during his rejection years and the experiences that gave him insights into ‘what to do and what not to do’ to get your proposal accepted.
 He touched upon the importance of having a few known names in your compilation to ensure that it attracts eyeballs at the bookstores.